IBM/sppmon/spmon/README.md

   * Server Address -- Hostname or IP of the server
   * Server Port -- TCP/IP port of the server

+Within the "Docker Environment" section, a "Volume" file system path is chosen which represents the file system location for persistent container volume storage.
+In the steps outlined earlier in this document, this was `/var/lib/docker/volumes`.
+Change this to match  your environment.

-The content for the "IBM Spectrum Protect Server" should match what is configured for a running IBM Spectrum Protect server, including a read-only administrator user.
+The content for the "IBM Spectrum Protect Server" section should match what is configured for a running IBM Spectrum Protect server, including a read-only administrator user.

-The content for the "InfluxDB (v2) Database" should match what is configured for an existing/running InfluxDB (v2) instance or, if the instance will be provisioned using Docker or Docker Compose, it should be the intended configuration.
+The content for the "InfluxDB (v2) Database" section should match what is configured for an existing/running InfluxDB (v2) instance or, if the instance will be provisioned using Docker or Docker Compose, it should be the intended configuration.
 Use the unique API token generated earlier with the `uuidgen` command as the value for "Token".

-Running the configuration script will result in data in the `/var/lib/docker/volumes/spmon/spconnections.conf` SPMon configuration file being initially populated or changed.
-It will also modify values in a `.env` Docker environment variable file for use during container provisioning.
+Running the configuration script will result in data in the `spconnections.conf` SPMon configuration file in the "spmon" persistent volume location being initially populated or changed.
+It will also generate or modify values in a `~/.spmonenv` Docker environment variable file, for use during container provisioning, in the user's home directory.

 ### SPMon

 #### IBM Spectrum Protect server and InfluxDB (v2) communication

 SPMon needs to be configured to understand how to communicate with the IBM Spectrum Protect server using the administrative API in order to issue data queries and the InfluxDB (v2) instance in order to store data for its data model.
-This behavior is dictated by the configuration file named `/var/lib/docker/volumes/spmon/spconnections.conf` in the "spmon" persistent volume location.
+This behavior is dictated by the configuration file named `spconnections.conf` in the "spmon" persistent volume location (for example: `/var/lib/docker/volumes/spmon`).

 Running the provided `configSPMon.sh` configuration script will take care of populating the content of this file based on user prompts and must be run first prior to building/starting the SPMon container.
 The configuration file contains the following content:
 ```